Ali-Fani/Discord_Watch/NOTIFICATIONS_README.md

 # Enhanced Notifications Documentation

-This document provides comprehensive information about the enhanced notification system for the Discord Watch Bot, including the fixes for Telegram HTML formatting and Discord embed color customization.
+This document provides comprehensive information about the enhanced notification system for the Discord Watch Bot, including the fixes for Telegram HTML formatting, Discord embed color customization, and clickable voice channel links.

 ## 🚀 Quick Start